iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 These options will be set in a file named `config.js`, which will be passed to the beefy command.

+You can find an example project at https://github.com/iceddev/beefy-requirejs-example

 ## `baseUrl`

 As with every Require.js project, you are going to want to set your `baseUrl`.